 Each of the Parent Parties, the SLP Filing Persons and the MSDC Filing Persons believes that it is in the best interests of the Company to operate as a privately held entity.
 The Parent Parties, the SLP Filing Persons and the MSDC Filing Persons believe that, as a privately held entity, the Company will have greater operational flexibility to pursue alternatives that it would not have as a public company, and management will be able to concentrate on long-term growth, reducing the focus on the quarter-to-quarter performance often emphasized by the public equity market's valuation of the Common Stock.
-Each of the Parent Parties, the SLP Filing Persons and the MSDC Filing Persons also believes that the merger will provide the Company with flexibility to pursue transactions with a risk profile that may be unacceptable to many public shareholders, and that these transactions can be more effectively executed as a private company.
+Each of the Parent Parties, the SLP Filing Persons also believes that the merger will provide the Company with flexibility to pursue transactions with a risk profile that may be unacceptable to many public shareholders, and that these transactions can be more effectively executed as a private company.

-In particular, the Parent Parties, the SLP Filing Persons and the MSDC Filing Persons believe that the Parent Parties' plans for the Company following the merger, which are discussed further below under "-Plans for the Company After the Merger" beginning on page 89, will be likely, in the short term, to lower gross margins, raise the Company's operating expenses and raise capital expenditures, resulting in lower earnings per share.
+In particular, the Parent Parties, the SLP Filing Persons and the MSDC Filing Persons believe that the Parent Parties' plans for the Company following the merger, which are discussed further below under "-Plans for the Company After the Merger" beginning on page 90, will be likely, in the short term, to lower gross margins, raise the Company's operating expenses and raise capital expenditures, resulting in lower earnings per share.
 While the Parent Parties, the SLP Filing Persons and the MSDC Filing Persons believe these plans for the Company after the merger are in the Company's best interests in the long term, the Parent Parties, the SLP Filing Persons and the MSDC Filing Persons believe that, were the Company to undertake these actions as a public company, many stockholders would be likely to object and the Company's stock price could suffer a significant decline.
-The Parent Parties, the SLP Filing Persons and the MSDC Filing Persons believe that, were the Company to undertake these actions as a public company, many stockholders would be likely to object and the Company's stock price could suffer a significant decline.
-The Parent Parties, the SLP Filing Persons and the MSDC Filing Persons believe that this could, in turn, adversely affect customer perception and make it more difficult to retain employees, and that the Company can avoid these adverse effects as a private company.
+The Parent Parties, the SLP Filing Persons and the MSDC Filing Persons and the MSDC Filing Persons and the MSDC Filing Persons and the Company's stock price could suffer a significant decline.
+The Parent Parties, the SLP Filing Persons and the Company.
 As a result of being privately held, the Company will also enjoy certain additional efficiencies, such as a reduction of the time devoted by its management and certain other employees to compliance with the reporting and other requirements applicable to a public company.